-Summer School 2014 - Rights of the Child
+Summer School 2016 - The Rights of the Child

-The Human Rights Law Centre Summer School on the Rights of the Child will consider issues concerning the rights of the child that are a matter of current legal, political and societal debate, both internationally and comparatively.
-These include violence against children, child participation, child poverty, and child rights monitoring and advocacy.
+The objective of this exciting programme organised by the Human Rights Law Centre of the University of Nottingham is to consider issues concerning the rights of the child that are a matter of current legal, political and societal attention, both internationally and comparatively.
+These include violence against children, refugee children, child participation, child poverty, business and children's rights, and child rights monitoring and advocacy.

-The Summer School will devote sessions to international and regional child rights law, including the work of the international courts and treaty monitoring bodies mandated to consider violations of the rights of the child.
+The Summer School will examine international and regional child rights law, including the work of the international courts and treaty monitoring bodies mandated to consider violations of the rights of the child.

 Fees and registration

 The course fee is £1,000, which includes: